Thursday, November 8, 2018

 I and my colleagues did not know what sort of defenses to expect in Helsinki.
 We probed and found credible reports of a new Russian weapon that could turn the immediate space enclosing Trump and Putin into a black hole, from which no information could escape, leaving even telepaths with nada.
 This method would of course destroy the two leaders as well as contain all information, but the Russians, so we gathered, have discovered something they call Molecular Rebound Reintegration, which will, they believe, throw back in time- to the original point of origin of its pre-black hole reality- simulacra of the two leaders, visible and seemingly real to everyone, which will operate in local time, saying and doing everything that the originals would have said and done had they not become subatomic soup.
 At this time we have insufficient evidence to confirm that Putin and Trump have been replaced by simulacra.

-So on Monday at 2:00 p.m., Hottern' Hell Western Time, I and most of the world's surviving telepaths focussed our vestigial talent on the matter at hand, barely needing CNN droning in the background or similar prompts for guidance, because the two leaders were clearly delineated in space and time by the worldwide attention itself, which gave us a sort of GPS route to them, as if the need for attention that drove these men had become their greatest weakness.
+On Monday at 2:00 p.m., Hottern' Hell Western Time, I and most of the world's surviving telepaths focussed our vestigial talent on the matter at hand, barely needing CNN droning in the background or similar prompts for guidance, because the two leaders were clearly delineated in space and time by the worldwide attention itself, which gave us a sort of GPS route to them, as if the need for attention that drove these men had become their greatest weakness.

 As anticipated, we encountered an impenetrable field as we attempted to track Putin and Trump when they entered the room for their private conversation.
 The field did seem of black hole strength, judging by the nothing that came out of it.
 Fortunately one of our newly reunited group (a high school physics teacher from Visalia) had a brilliant idea.
 He may explain it in a journal someday; I'll just note that he called his technique Reverse-Echo Anticipatory Manifestation (REAM), which, he explained, "captures" interactive simulacra from the molecular rebound and (before they revert to quark stew in .006 of a nanosecond) induces them to reveal their future dialogues.

 The resulting readout was distorted by several fields it had travelled through on its way out of the black hole, garbling some parts, which I've filled in using context.
 More intriguingly, at least one of the fields seems to have operated as a sort of cosmic editor, taking the original meanings and converting them into analogues from the deepest mythologies of the human or possibly reptilian mind.
 You be the judge.
-This transcript should keep us guessing for a long time.
+This transcript should keep us guessing for a while.

 Enjoy your summer!
 Harry the Human